Project: Fabricating a Anderson PowerPole to 3.4mm dc connector for the Kenwood TH-F6A

 Kenwood PG-2W with heat shrink tubing slide on |

-Step 2: Solder on Anderson PowerPole contacts
+Step 2: Solder on Anderson Powerpole contacts

-- Solder (or crimp) on the Anderson PowerPole contacts onto the tinned ends of the PG-2W cable.
+- Solder (or crimp) on the Anderson Powerpole contacts onto the tinned ends of the PG-2W cable.

-Kenwood PG-2W cable with Anderson PowerPole contacts soldered on |
+Kenwood PG-2W cable with Anderson Powerpole contacts soldered on |

-Step 3: Install the Anderson PowerPole housing
+Step 3: Install the Anderson Powerpole housing

 - The positive wire is clearly tagged on the PG-2W.

-- Install the Anderson PowerPole housing such that the positive contact is inside the red side of the housing.
+- Install the Anderson Powerpole housing such that the positive contact is inside the red side of the housing.

 Step 4: Test the cable